Leopold Quarter

 The Leopold Quarter (Quartier Léopold, /fr/; Leopoldswijk, /nl/) is a quarter of Brussels, Belgium.
 The term is sometimes confused with the European Quarter, as the area has come to be dominated by the institutions of the European Union (EU) and related organisations, although the two terms are not in fact the same, with the Leopold Quarter being a smaller more specific district of the municipalities of the City of Brussels, Etterbeek, Ixelles and Saint-Josse-ten-Noode.

 The Leopold Quarter traditionally encompassed the area immediately south of the Small Ring (Brussels' inner ring road), between the Namur Gate and the Leuven Gate.
 Nowadays, it lies roughly between the ring road, Leopold Park, the Rue Joseph II/Jozef II-Straat, and the Rue du Trône/Troonstraat.
-The district was created in 1837, soon after Belgian independence, as a prestigious residential area for the elite of the new Belgian capital, and was named after King Leopold I. It remained the most prestigious residential address in the capital until the early 20th century when many of its former residents began to relocate to the city's newly developing suburbs.
+The district was created in 1837, soon after Belgian independence, as a prestigious residential area for the elite of the new Belgian capital, and was named after King Leopold I. It remained a favoured address in the capital until the early 20th century, when many of its former residents began to relocate to the city's newly developing suburbs.
 Starting at that time, but accelerating rapidly only after the 1950s, it increasingly became a business/institutional area and is now dominated by the EU's facilities.

 The quarter contains the European Parliament (with its complex of parliament buildings known as the Espace Léopold) and other EU offices.
 It is also a major financial district of Brussels.
 Brussels-Luxembourg railway station was formerly known as Leopold Quarter railway station before undergoing major rebuilding.